HeljaeRaeisaenen/tiralabra23/README.md

 #### To run pylint: `poetry run invoke lint`

 #### To run tests: `poetry run invoke test`
+Note: sometimes one test fails randomly.
+If you see a test fail, try running them again before concluding that the code is broken.

 #### To to run the program:
 1. Create a folder named `data` in the repository folder.
 It should be on the same level as `src`
 2. Add a .txt file in the data folder.
 It should contain text.
+You can find free e-books in plain text from https://www.gutenberg.org and http://www.lonnrot.net (Finnish), for example.
 3. Run `python3 src/index.py` in the repository's root folder (not in data!)
 4. Give the name of the .txt file (not path!).
 For example, `example.txt`